napari/docs/docs/plugins/virtual_environment_docs/2-deploying-your-plugin.md

 **Note:** This goes for dependencies too!
 Check all your dependencies for wheel availability.

 ### PyPI
-**[build](https://pypa-build.readthedocs.io/en/latest/ )** : package builder that bundles your source code into `sdist` or `wheel` distributions
+**[build](https://pypa-build.readthedocs.io/en/latest/ )** is the recommended package builder that bundles your source code into `sdist` or `wheel` distributions.
+Install `build` into your local environment, and then run it at the root of your package to build your package:

 ## Deploying plugins:

 ### Manually via **twine**.
-[twine](https://twine.readthedocs.io/en/latest/ )**: client you can use to upload your distribution to PyPI.
+[twine](https://twine.readthedocs.io/en/latest/ ) is a command line client you can use to upload your distribution to PyPI.
 Note that you will need to set up a PyPI account and authenticate yourself when uploading.
 See [this great guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/) for a detailed tutorial to building and sharing your first Python packages.

 ```console